 - Enterprise for $200 per month – an option for large businesses

 Users of the free plan start with 20,000 credits per month.
-One credit is one impression of the embedded timer.
+One credit is one use of the embedded timer.
 Once a recipient has opened an email that includes a timer, one credit is gone.
 If the same user opens your email five times, say goodbye to five credits.
-It appeared that a preview of the generated timer in an email template also counts as an impression.
+It appeared that a preview of the generated timer in an email template also counts as a use.